 It’s also very competitively priced, one of the cheapest tablets around.
 The downside is the software, it behaves more like a phone than a tablet at times, and there’s some junk supplied by Hauwei that really isn’t worth using, but you can still download your favourite Android apps and work away, with enough performance to cope with most photo editing tools and filters.

 The Surface Go is the “lite” experience of Surface, running Windows 10 S out of the box, which means you have to load apps from the Microsoft Store, but this can be upgraded to full Windows 10, with all the features and flexibility you’ll be used to.

 It does so at a much lower price point, but before ignoring a more expensive tablet, be warned that there are a few catches.
 Although the screen stands out with some excellent brightness and contrast, it lacks the colour accuracy of the Surface Pro, and performance isn’t amazing.

-Even though Apple has launched new iPad models this year, the 2018 iPad is still available to buy and less than the half the price of an iPad Pro, making it by far the best value iOS device currently on the market.
+Even though Apple has launched newer iPad models, the 2017 iPad is still available to buy and less than the half the price of an iPad Pro, making it by far the best value iOS device currently on the market.